My screen heroes are Werner Herzog, David Lynch and Pier Paolo Pasolini.

 I lived in Madrid for five years and used to spend at least a few hours each weekend gobsmacked in front of the Goyas and the Riberas in the Prado.
 Goya’s Caprichos use animal imagery to poke holes in the myopic mores of the C18th Bourgeoisie in a period of huge inequality not all that dissimilar to where we are right now.

-What if the only thing that can save Europe from blindly following itself down the culs-de-sac of history is a sheep?
+With DEFRA proposing to mass cull sheep in the event of a No Deal brexit, what if the only thing that can save Europe from blindly following itself down the culs-de-sac of history is a sheep?